rahulyhg/sunrise-sunset/readme.txt

 == Description ==
 Displays sunrise and sunset times for the capital cities of the America (including miscellaneous cities).
 Times displayed are local time.

+You can also set the sunrise/sunset times for only Friday.

 IF YOU ARE UPGRADING please change the settings of the widget in the dashboard right after upgrading.